home / mcp / mermaid validator mcp server

 validateMermaid

-Validates a Mermaid diagram syntax and returns a rendered PNG if valid, including a base64-encoded image and a text status.
+Validates a Mermaid diagram and returns a rendered PNG if valid; provides detailed error output if invalid.